 In the heart of the Colli Euganei Natural Park south of Padua, this luxury “agriturismo” in Italy is a grand beauty that spans hundreds of years of storied history.

-Covering over two hundred acres of woodlands, olive groves, world class vineyards, and natural hot springs, the vast estate has passed through the hands of monks, counts and Kings.
+Covering over 200 acres of woodlands, olive groves, world-class vineyards, and natural hot springs, the vast estate has passed through the hands of monks, counts and kings.

 Dating back to the Middle Ages, it has been reimagined as an historic inn, with a main castle complex comprised of a stately villa, towering turrets, and refurbished outbuildings and barns among park-like grounds.

-Divided into eight individual apartments of understated elegance, each is tastefully refurbished with period antiques and historic authenticity and detail.
+Divided into 10 individual apartments of understated elegance, each is tastefully refurbished with period antiques and historic authenticity and detail.

 Organized around internal courtyards and gardens, most of the apartments provide private terraces with garden views and al fresco dining areas.